by HarveyKent

 “Afraid so,” Taylor said.
 “Got plane tickets, hotel reservations, seat in the press box.
 The whole shooting match.
 It’s yours if you think you can write a decent sports story without editorializing on the plight of the homeless or some such.”

-“I can turn it off for one night,” Ollie said.
+“I can turn it off for one night,” Ollie assured him.
 “The Malice in Dallas!
 And here I thought I’d have to watch it on pay-per-view!
-Thanks, chief!
+Thanks, Chief!
 I won’t let you down!”

-Hal Jordan walked across the wide court of the student center, his eyes drinking in the sights as his ears listened to the sounds coming through the earphones of his Walkman.
-He gaped wide-eyed at the buildings, at the statuary, and mostly at the co-ed students.
-Dallas Institute of Technology, where young Hal was considering spending the next four years in the pursuit of higher learning.
-He wasn’t sure yet which field he wanted to major in, but he was reasonably sure he wanted to pursue the sciences.
-DIT had an impressive curriculum, and most of its professors were at the top of their fields.
+Hal Jordan walked across the wide court of the student center, his eyes drinking in the sights while his ears absorbed the sounds coming through the earphones of his Walkman.
+Wide-eyed, he gaped at the buildings, the statuary, and mostly at the co-ed students of the Dallas Institute of Technology.
+Hal was considering spending the next four years at this institution in pursuit of higher learning.
+Although he wasn’t sure which field he wanted to major in, he was reasonably confident that he wanted to pursue the sciences.
+DIT offered an impressive curriculum, and most of its professors were at the top of their fields.

 The only thing holding Hal back at this point was adventure.
 If he went to college in Texas, it would put a crimp in his activities with Titans West.
-He had spoken to Nightwing and the Flash about it, and both emphasized the importance of education.
+He had spoken to Nightwing and the Flash about this dilemma, and both emphasized the importance of education.
 Besides, with his Air Wave powers, he could usually answer the call wherever he was.
-But still, to be this far away from the action didn’t appeal to him.
-Perhaps he should consider USC more seriously.
+Still, the thought of being this far away from the action didn’t appeal to him.
+Perhaps he should consider the University of Southern California more seriously.

 Suddenly, a hand clamped down on Hal’s shoulder.
 Gasping in surprise, he spun on his heel.
-“You!” he cried.
+“You!” he exclaimed.

 “In your own little world, kid?”
 Ollie Queen grinned.
 “Not a good idea; anyone could sneak up on you.”